kanglicheng/code-school/react/projects/pokedex/pokedex_ii.md

 * Add a `receivePokemonErrors` action and corresponding constant.
 * Add a second argument to the `then` method in your `createPokemon` thunk that dispatches `receivePokemonErrors` passing in `errors.responseJSON`.
-* Add a new reducer, `ErrorsReducer`, to handle the `errors` slice to your app state.
+* Add a new reducer, `errorsReducer`, to handle the `errors` slice to your app state.
 * Update the `createPokemon` thunk action creator to use this new action on failure
 * Add a `mapStateToProps` function that connects to the `PokemonFormContainer`
 * Add an errors function to the `pokemonForm` that returns an unordered list of error messages.